Secure CheckoutPersonal information is secured with SSL technology.

 Prof. Francis Verpoort is Professor in Inorganic and Physical Chemistry at Ghent University, Belgium.
 His research focuses in the areas of structure and mechanisms of organometallic materials chemistry, and the cultivation of small materials.

-Professor, Inorganic and Physical Chemistry, Ghent University, Belgium
+Professor, Inorganic and Physical Chemistry, Ghent University, Ghent, Belgium

 Abdullah Mohammed Ahmed Asiri is a full Professor in the Chemistry Department, at the Faculty of Science, King Abdulaziz University, Saudi Arabia.
 His research interests include: color chemistry, synthesis of novel photochromic and thermochromic systems, synthesis of novel colorants and coloration of textiles and plastics, molecular modeling, applications of organic materials into optics such as OEDS, high performance organic dyes and pigments, new applications of organic photochromic compounds, organic synthesis of heterocyclic compounds as precursor for dyes, synthesis of polymers functionalized with organic dyes, preparation of some coating formulations for different applications.